Chapter 16, The Trojan War

 ♦ Chest of Kypselos from temple of Hera at Olympia (known through Pausanias’ description and modern reconstructions)

-Achilles and Memnon are fighting; their mothers stand by their side (original Greek).
+Achilles and Memnon are fighting; their mothers stand by their side Greek Text

 Detail of combat between Achilles and Memnon in presence of their mothers, from reconstruction of chest of Kypselos (lost monument once in temple of Hera, Olympia) by W. von Massow, “Die Kypseloslade,” Mitteilungen des Deutschen Archäologischen Instituts, Athenische Abteilung vol. 41 (1916), pl.
 1.